Varun-Dua/Tesco---Case-Study-Python-/README.md

 Python_Updated_Models contains updated models using feature selection and Oversampling of Minority Class using Resampling and SMOTE

-Use of Marketing Content Cards is a very common online advertising method.
-Organisations nowadays scrape clickstream data from websites, in order to predict customers’ preferences based on the content they click on.

-Tesco employs various marketing content cards on it’s online shopping website.
-They gather data on customers who click on these marketing cards.

 Web Usage Mining/Log mining
 Identifying or discovering interesting usage patterns obtained from Web Logs.
 These patterns enable you to understand the user behaviour.